sinanisler/snn-brx-child-theme/README.md

 # SNN BRX - Bricks Builder Child Theme

 > [!NOTE]
-> Dont use it with WooCommerce yet it has bugs related to the WooCommerce.
-I am working on it. #3
+> With version 0.43 site editor support dropped.
+It was creating problem with WooCommerce site will come back to this later.